Composed Pipeline Type I Error Simulator

 3. JSM Presets & What They Show

-Each preset on the calculator runs a multi-scenario batch and reproduces a specific table from the JSM paper.
+Each preset on the calculator runs a multi-scenario batch corresponding to a table in the JSM paper.

 4. Interpreting Results